NMML/MML-UAS-Engineering/DJI M30T/Hand-Launch-Recovery/readme.md

 - 3D Printer

 ## General instructions
-1. Cut 6x6 CF Tube
+1. Cut 6x6 CF Tube (2x 152mm, 2x 112mm)
-2. 2x 152mm
-3. 2x 112mm
-4. Cut 10mm OD CF Tube.
-Cut to desired length, but no less than
+2. Cut 10mm OD CF Tube.
+Cut to desired length, no less than 155mm (4x 155mm)
-5. 4x 155mm
-6. Cut 18mm OD CF Tube
+3. Cut 18mm OD CF Tube (2x 212mm)
-7. 2x 212mm
-8. Slide strap onto 152mm CF square tube
+8. Slide strap stopper onto 152mm CF square tube.
+You can't do this later, so do it now!
+This pieces should be 41mm from the aft "corner piece"
-9. Insert square tubes into M30T adapter pieces
+9. Slide aft shelf onto aft 112mm CF square tube.
+Same as above, do it now, but note the orientation!
+This piece should be centered on the aft 112mm tube.
+10. Assemble the upper portion by inserting the square tubes into the "corner pieces."
+Use expoxy to secure these (suggest putting expoxy/glue in the square hole before inserting square tube)
-10. Use epoxy to bind
+11. Use epoxy to affix shelf/stopper to CF tube.